 The Audit Committee is required to preapprove each engagement of the independent auditor not preapproved by the Chairman of the Committee.
 Each such preapproval must describe the particular service to be rendered.
-No preapproval may be given for any service that would cause the independent auditor to be considered not independent under applicable laws and regulations.
+No preapproval may be given for any service that would cause the independent auditor to be considered not independent under applicable laws and regulations, and the independent auditor is requested to confirm that such service will not compromise its independence as part of the preapproval process.